 Mitchell County Hospital Health Systems Ladies Auxiliary celebrated 50 years of service in May 2016.
 During that celebration they recognized three charter members; Shirley Conley, Bonnie Steiner and Janet Specht.

-The organization as it is today, started with a small group of women and has grown to over 500 inactive members and 80 active volunteers.
+The organization as it is today, started with a small group of women and has grown to over 50 active volunteers.
 They meet twice a year, the first Monday in April and October.

-Volunteer hours are spent in the lobby reception area as a pink lady, Gift Shop at the hospital and in the Economy Shop located at the Beloit Municipal Building.
+Volunteer hours are spent in the Gift Shop at the hospital and in the Economy Shop located at the Beloit Municipal Building.
 The Economy Shop hours are Monday, Wednesday and Friday, 1:00 PM to 4:30 PM and the MCHHS Gift Shop hours are 9:30 am to 4:00 pm Monday through Friday.

-The Economy Shop brings in a profit of over $30,000 each year, thanks to the generosity of area citizens.
+The Economy Shop brings in an average profit of over $30,000 each year, thanks to the generosity of area citizens.
 The merchandise is all donated and the shop is staffed by volunteers.
-Money is also made in the Gift Shop, through membership dues for $1.00 per year, and memorial donations.
+Money is also made from the Gift Shop sales and memorial donations.

 The funds raised throughout the year are allocated for various projects in the hospital.
 Some funds are set aside for recurring projects to include events for the Resident Care Center and scholarships to area students who are pursuing a medical career.
 Each year a donation is made to go towards a new project in the hospital.